 The geometry of both FX families is relaxed enough for less flexible riders and those who prefer comfort over the speed that comes from a more aggressive, and therefore more aerodynamic, stance.

-Finally, it is important to add that FX bikes are also available in a step-through version suitable for women.
+Finally, FX bikes are also available in a step-through version that is suitable for women.
 FX Sport bikes are not.

 Wheels and Tires